Dogmeat2000/DNP1-Assignment/README.md

 # DNP1-Assignment: Main Course Assignment

-Run the application, by selected "program.cs" inside the CommandLineInterface project and running that!
-Currently only a very basic implementation!

 ## Currently accessable through either Web UI or Command Line Interface:
 ### To use with Web UI:
 1. Initialize/Start the WebAPI project.